kevanchristmas/kevanchristmas.gitHub.io/_posts/2024-11-11-1 AI and product.md

 - **Investor Skepticism and Slow Adoption Trajectory**: Despite high usage among knowledge workers and substantial investments, the broader business adoption of AI is slow, with investor skepticism reflected in AI-centric stock indexes not outperforming the market, indicating a gradual adoption curve similar to other technological innovations.

 From current professional experience and discussions with colleagues I would add that there's a danger Financial Institutions may repeat their usual patterns with AI - treating it as a trendy solution in search of an actual problem.
 They recognize AI as the next big thing and having secured large budgets and Empires, are massively compensating experts, who then feel compelled to validate their roles.
 Despite lessons available from agile methodologies, they could continue to approach AI development with outdated, waterfall-style project management.
-Furthermore, there's no significant advantage to be gained since peers are adopting AI in similarly awkward manners, neutralizing any potential competitive edge.
+Furthermore, there's little advantage to be gained since peers are adopting AI in similarly awkward manners, neutralizing any potential competitive edge.

 ## 3. I, for one, welcome our new robot Product Overlords
 For some the revolution is underway: [Product Management is Dead (or Will Be Soon)](https://www.youtube.com/watch?v=93fCvFkY1Lg) by [Claire Vo](https://www.linkedin.com/in/clairevo/) (LaunchDarkly)